utiasDSL/util-uwb-dataset/index.md

 ## User Instructions
 We provide the instructions for running the Python scripts.
 For the corresponding Matlab scripts, please change the path for the data on top of the scripts for usage.
 ### Access data
-Clone the [Git repository](https://github.com/utiasDSL/utias_uwb_dataset/), download the [latest release](https://github.com/utiasDSL/utias_uwb_dataset/releases) of the dataset, and decompose the zip file into the base folder.
+Clone the [Git repository](https://github.com/utiasDSL/utias_uwb_dataset/), download the [latest release](https://github.com/utiasDSL/utias_uwb_dataset/releases) of the dataset, and decompose the zip file into the local Git repository base folder.

 ### ROS workspace
 ---